mezla/cs162-project1/pintos/design/project1.md

    * waiting list in thread struct: other threads waiting for this thread.
    * is_dirty flag in thread struct: true, this thread's priority has been updated; false, priority is out of date, need to call update func.
    * effective_priority in thread struct: effective priority after doing donation.
+   * watied_thread in thread struct: the thread that this thread is waiting for

 **Interface**